 Strong, early monsoon season predicted for western Colorado

-While the next week to 10 days will continue to be warm and dry around western Colorado, climate models indicate the upcoming monsoon season could start early and bring more rain than usual this summer, a forecaster said Wednesday.
+While the next week to 10 days will continue to be warm and dry around Aspen, climate models indicate the upcoming monsoon season could start early and bring more rain than usual this summer, a forecaster said Wednesday.

 That outlook is the opinion of experts at the Climate Prediction Center in Maryland who have come up with a precipitation outlook for the United States over the next three months, said Tom Renwick, a forecaster with the National Weather Service in Grand Junction.

 Indeed, a map on the CPC website shows a green bull's-eye hovering over the Colorado-Utah border and extending across the western half of Colorado, most of Utah, northern Arizona and the northwestern corner of New Mexico.
-It indicates a 40 precent-to-50 percent probability of above average precipitation for that area.
+It indicates a 40 percent to 50 percent probability of above-average precipitation for that area.

 Renwick said that after the next 10 days or so, there's a chance the high pressure now keeping things warm and dry in the Roaring Fork Valley and Western Slope could shift east, which would allow moisture from the Gulf of Mexico to move into the area.